somasis/git-gerrit/README.md

 After installation, run `man git-gerrit`.
 If you prefer, you can also just do `git gerrit -h` for a non-manpage help message.

+Keep in mind, that since `git-gerrit` does aim to an extent to be a replacement for `git-review`, it actually uses `.gitreview` files for finding where the repository's Gerrit instance is at.
+It is currently compatible with the host and project parameters of `.gitreview` files, and there's not really much reason to change it.

 ## Rationale
 Originally, I had been using OpenStack's `git-review` for using Gerrit in a more usable interface than plain git.
 However, it has a few drawbacks: